ok-ryoko/multiring.zig/CONTRIBUTING.md

 ## Opening an issue

 An issue represents a logical unit of work on the project.
-[Opening an issue] is the simplest way to contribute to the project and sets the stage for a potential incremental improvement.
+[Opening an issue][open an issue] is the simplest way to contribute to the project and sets the stage for a potential incremental improvement.

 When we open an issue, we are effectively requesting a constructive discussion about whether some work should be done on the project.
 We open issues without expectation of a particular outcome.
 We aim to discover, through collaboration, an outcome that adds incremental value to both the project itself and the community around it.
 In working towards this goal, we open our minds eagerly to new ideas without becoming attached to or identifying with them.